Causes of the French Revolution

 2. Political Opposition Between the Monarchy and the Nobility

-Understanding the Origins of the French Revolution
+Conclusion: Understanding the Origins of the French Revolution

-No single reason outclasses all other causes of the French Revolution.
-Although some historians and scholars have argued for a particular point of origin, the fact remains that the insurgency in France that began in 1789 and lasted until 1799 was a result of separate but interweaving factors that collectively demonstrate the weakness of the Ancient Régime, especially the French monarchy and the feudal system.
-Nonetheless, the French Revolution was one of the defining moments in modern human history because of its far-reaching outcomes that affected not just France but also Europe and the rest of the world.
-Photo credit: Eugène Delacroix/La Liberté guidant le peuple/1830/Public Domain/Adapted FURTHER READINGS AND REFERENCES
+It is important to note that no single reason outclasses all other causes of the French Revolution because this historical phenomenon was a product of other interrelated events and factors.
+It is also worth mentioning that the fact remains that the insurgency in France that began in 1789 and lasted until 1799 was a result of separate but interweaving factors that collectively demonstrated the weakness of the Ancien Régime or the problems with the French monarchy and the French nobility.
+Nevertheless, despite the absence of a single point of origin, the impacts of the French Revolution were felt not only in France but also across Europe and the rest of the world.
+Photo credit: Eugène Delacroix/La Liberté guidant le peuple/1830/Public Domain/Adapted

 • Bourguinat, N. 1997.
 “L’État et les violences frumentaires en France sous la Restauration et la Monarchie de Juillet.”
 Ruralia.
 Retrieved online.